Main Street, Wakefield, West Yorkshire, WF3 2BA

 At East Ardsley Primary Academy we believe that music is an essential form of creative expression that should be encouraged and developed in all our children.
 The children are exposed to a curriculum that offers them the opportunity to explore, compose and perform music; as groups of all sizes or individuals, using instruments including their voice, and for a range of audiences.

 Every year group from Nursery through to Year 6 have access to a specialist music teacher and weekly singing assemblies as well as appreciation lessons with their teacher.
-They are offered the opportunity from Year 4 to learn an instrument of their choice with one of our peripatetic music teachers.
-There is a cost to this but school supports those families who cannot afford it, as it believes every child should have the opportunity to learn to play a musical instrument.
+They are offered the opportunity from Year 3 to learn an instrument of their choice with one of our peripatetic music teachers.
+There is a cost to this, but school supports those families who cannot afford it, as it believes every child should have the opportunity to learn to play a musical instrument.

 Playing a musical instrument has been shown to use the whole brain and stimulates a response in everyone.
-It encourages social skills as children come together in groups to play and develops patience and resilience as children commit time to practice and improve their skills.
+It encourages social skills as children come together in groups to play and also develops patience and resilience, as children commit time to practice and improve their skills.
 Ultimately this helps the children to build their confidence as they are given opportunities throughout the year to perform in front of a range of audiences.

 As the children move through the school the music curriculum they are exposed to progresses and builds on the skills they have developed in previous years: